-5.2.12 mt_eff_area_quick
+6.2.19 mt_eff_area_quick (U)

-Function: eff_area = mt_eff_area_quick(earr=, outfile=)
+mt_eff_area_quick eff_area = mt_eff_area_quick()

-returns the on-axis effective area (in mm^2) for a standard array of energies, or, if keyword 'earr' is supplied with an array of energies, for those energies.
+earr: Array with energy values (default: energies from the scatter files outfile: The result is written to this file returns the on-axis effective area (in mm2) for a standard array of energies, or, if keyword 'earr' is supplied with an array of energies, for those energies.
 The geometrical area of the master optical module is multiplied with the reflection coefficient for the average grazing angle for the reflection or for both reflections if two optical modules exist.